 This finding can be made, in that the structure is sited and designed to be visually compatible, in scale with, and integrated with the character of the surrounding neighborhood.
-Additionally, residential uses are allowed uses in the R-1-4 (4,000 sq. ft. min. parcel size) zone district of the area, as well as the General Plan and Local Coastal Program land use designation.
+Additionally, residential uses are allowed uses in the R-1-4 (4,000 sq.
+A. min. parcel size) zone district of the area, as well as the General Plan and Local Coastal Program land use designation.
 Developed parcels in the area contain single-family dwellings.
 Size and architectural styles vary widely in the area, and the design submitted is not inconsistent with the existing range.

-Construction of the roadway and underground utilities within the coastal bluff setback are exempt from the setback requirement pursuant to the provisions in the implementing ordinances and to past practice with neighboring properties.
+Construction of the driveway and underground utilities within the coastal bluff setback are exempt from the setback requirement pursuant to the provisions in the implementing ordinances.
+This is consistent with past practices and with neighboring properties.

 23rd Avenue is a privately maintained roadway serving 4 existing residences.
-This proposal will extend the roadway about 50-feet and provide additional access to a vacant parcel to the south.
-Although 23rd Avenue is identified as a neighborhood public access point, the roadway itself will end at the southern property line of the project site with no other improved access to the beach along the roadway or at the end of the ROW.
+This proposal will provide a driveway about 60-feet long and provide additional access to a vacant parcel to the south.
+Although 23rd Avenue is identified as a neighborhood public access point, the driveway itself will end at the southern property line of the project site with no other improved access to the beach along the driveway or at the end of the ROW.
 Given the proximity of direct public access points from East Cliff Drive to the beach immediately to the west of this site, it does not appear to be necessary to provide additional access where there is no need nor where vertical access does not exist.